Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 That just about summarizes the Gleim course structure and underlying prep work.
 All in all, I was very impressed with the Gleim curriculum, particularly given its price point.
 The coursework is very well-designed and the quality of the underlying materials is superb.
 I wasn’t crazy about the audio lectures and would maybe like to see Gleim add some simulation explanation videos, but that’s it.
 This is an otherwise rock-solid review course curriculum.

 One of the cool features of the Gleim course is the “Exam Rehearsal” function you can activate near the end of your studies for a section.
-When you’re ready to practice with a simulated exam under real test-like conditions, you can jump into “Exam Rehearsal” mode and the program will spit out a practice test.
+When you’re ready to practice with a simulated exam under real test-like conditions, you can jump into “Exam Rehearsal” mode and take a practice test.

 This simulated exam mirrors the real thing in both terms of both test length and interface.
 It is designed to give you a feel for the real thing so you can steel your nerves and condition your mind and body.
-The questions you will see are not entirely new (and are pulled from Gleim’s question bank), but they are nonetheless high quality.
+The questions you will see are entirely new (i.e. not just pulled from Gleim’s question bank like other course providers do), and are very high quality.
 This is a fantastic resource that I feel was absolutely worth noting.

 No Final Cram Course?